lukaszbinden/pediatric-bone-age-prediction/README.md

 https://www.kaggle.com/kmader/rsna-bone-age

+# Cluster
+Pdf: How_to_use_Cluster
+account: studi5
+password: she9ohYe
+node03

 # First Task Deadline
 20th of April !!!
 Lukas: Installation of dataset on cluster and installation of baseline program of kevin mader